About the Autism Symposium

 PROGRAM & SPEAKERS

 Our format this year will be ≈40-minute presentations (≈30 minutes on the topic + ≈10 minutes on Q&A) on four distinct topics by our guest speakers, each renowned in their field.
-The four topics intend to provide viewers with knowledge, insights, and useful tools to help cope with the current-normal caused by the pandemic.
+The four topics provide knowledge, insight, and valuable tools for life’s challenging landscape.

 The following professionals will be presenting at the Symposium: